Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Last is Zone 4 and upwards can be filled with wild areas for things such as wood from a forest, wild plants left undisturbed to do their thing, and larger food forests.

-Zone 1 the Kitchen Herb Garden
+Permaculture Zone 1: The Kitchen Herb Garden

 - Basil